 I’ve made some big changes in my life over the past year.
 Well, they might not seem big to others, because the biggest change that happened is on the inside, but it has meant the world to me.

 I used to feel tired and anxious all the time.
-It’s amazing what a difference small habits can make.
+It’s amazing what a difference small habits and a little bit of prioritization can make.

 Last year’s autumn was a pretty stressful time, as I moved to a new apartment and started a new job.